Uploading and Linking to a File in Your Store

 Connect to your store via WebDAV and double-click on the content folder.

 Did you know?
 In WebDAV, you can create subfolders inside the content folder to organize your files.
-Note that you will need to include the subfolder name in any links, using the format of /content/subfolder/filename.pdf instead of /content/filename.pdf
+You will need to include the subfolder name in any links, using the format of /content/subfolder/filename.pdf instead of /content/filename.pdf.

-Please note: when creating a link in the steps below, the filename is case-sensitive and should have no spaces.
+Filenames are case-senstive and should have no spaces.
+When creating a link in the steps below, ensure that the filename has no spaces and that the link matches the filename's letter case.
 You can rename the file after uploading it.

 Now that you uploaded the file, there needs to be a way for your customers to access it.
 We will cover how to link to a file using a web page link, the WYSIWYG editor, and via HTML.

 How many files can I store?
 BigCommerce can store up to 4,000 files in a single folder.
 If you are storing more files, we recommend creating one or more subfolders.

 Using a Web Page to Link to a File

 You can use a web page to link directly to a file, without using any coding.
 Go to Storefront › Web Pages, then click Create a Web Page.

 For This Page Will, select Link to another website or document.

 Assign the Page Name, and enter in the location of the file.